-SkillSelect is an online service that helps Australia manage its skilled migration programme.
-It helps to ensure that the skilled migration programme is based on Australia's economic needs.
+SkillSelect is an online service that helps Australia manage its skilled migration program.
+It helps to ensure that the skilled migration program is based on Australia's economic needs.
 It supports the government in managing who can apply for skilled migration, when they can apply and in what numbers.
 As a result, the time taken to process a visa application is significantly reduced.

 SkillSelect also helps address regional skill shortages.
 SkillSelect allows intending migrants to indicate if they are willing to live and work in regional Australia.
 This is of particular benefit to employers experiencing regional skill shortages and state and territory governments attempting to settle migrants in regional Australia.

 Skilled workers and business people interested in migrating to Australia can be considered for a skilled visa by submitting an Expression of Interest (EOI) through SkillSel ect.

 An EOI is an indication that you would like to be considered for a skilled visa.
 An EOI is not a visa application.